AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2023-07-01-post_olympic_games_post_3.md

 **Number of medals for a specific team**

 In our upcoming chart analysis, we aim to determine the distribution of medals awarded to each team throughout the Olympic Games from 1912 to 2020.
 Additionally, we plan to incorporate a vertical line that represents the average number of medals awarded in the swimming events for each individual Olympic Games.
-To accomplish this, I have created an animated chart that focuses on seven specific teams: United States, Australia, Canada, United Kingdom, Germany, Hungary, and Japan.
+To accomplish this, I have created an animated chart that focuses on seven specific teams: *United States, Australia, Canada, United Kingdom, Germany, Hungary, and Japan*.